top of page

 20250602_112740.jpg

-My first tea pot thrown on a wheel.
-Handles are tricky so it was back to YouTube.
-I glazed this with Billabong from Fired Up Kilns.
-Billabong has become one of my favourite glazes but I really like the unglazed version.
+I glazed this with 3 x Billabong from Fired Up Kilns.
+Billabong has become one of my favourite glazes but I think that I prefer the unglazed version.

 20250724_115109.jpg